jesuscbm/jesuscbm/README.md

 <p>
   <img src="./imgs/UAM.png" alt="UAM Logo" height="100px" align="right" hspace="20">
   🎓 Studying Computer Science and Mathematics in the Universidad Autónoma de Madrid.
-This is where I will share my projects, and hopefully collaborate on some projects.
+This is where I will share my personal learning projects, and hopefully collaborate on some others.
 </p>

 <!-- Badges -->